 It is one of the most culturally exciting places in America.
 It is home to country music, Honky Tonk Row, the lush backdrop of Tennessee’s rivers and prairies, and tons of quality family fun.
 The city is full of musical geniuses and fandom.

 Downtown Nashville, the most popular destination, offers a brimming adventure to its visitors.
-Things to do in Nashville have also become a popular destination for bachelor and bachelorette parties.
+Nashville has also become a popular destination for bachelor and bachelorette parties.

-If you’re looking for a fun-packed, adventurous, and educational trip, things to do in Nashville is just the right match for you.
+If you’re looking for a fun-packed, adventurous, and educational trip, Nashville is just the right match.
 Here are a few suggestions to add to your list:

 1. Country Music Hall of Fame and Museum

 Explore the best of country music’s past and present with this Country Music Hall of Fame and Museum ticket.
-This is one of the best things to do in Nashville.
-The beautiful modern facility, known as the “Smithsonian of country music,” is situated in the heart of downtown Nashville.
+The beautiful modern facility, known as the “Smithsonian of Country Music,” is in downtown Nashville’s heart.

-As the Country Music Hall of Fame and Museum has one of the largest musical collections worldwide, so is a distinctive hallmark of Things to do in Nashville.
+As the Country Music Hall of Fame and Museum has one of the largest musical collections worldwide, it is a distinctive hallmark in Nashville.
 The museum is all about having a good time with the music playing along.

 You can also stop to browse the two-story wall plastered with gold and platinum country records and then head to Studio B, one of the world’s most influential recording studios and a Music Row Landmark.